Skip to main content

 • Core vaccines: DAP

-• Non-core vaccines: Leptospirosis; Lyme; canine influenza
+• Non-core vaccines: leptospirosis, Lyme, canine influenza

-• Core vaccines: DAP; rabies (if not required by law to be given earlier)
+• Core vaccines: DAP, rabies (if not required by law to be given earlier)

-• Non-core vaccines: Leptospirosis; Lyme; canine influenza
+• Non-core vaccines: leptospirosis, Lyme, canine influenza

 Adult Dog Vaccination Guide

-Typically, at a year old your vet will provide a booster of both the DAP (or DHPP) and rabies vaccinations, as well as any non-core vaccinations you and your vet determine your dog should have.
+Typically, at a year old, your vet will provide a booster of both the DAP (or DHPP) and rabies vaccinations, as well as any non-core vaccinations you and your vet determine your dog should have.

 The core vaccines, both DAP/DHPP and rabies, have both one-year and three-year options available.
 Typically, after the first year, your dog will receive the DAP shot once every three years.
 The frequency of the rabies shot varies by state, with many states requiring an annual booster shot for this disease.
 Otherwise, your dog will only need to get the rabies booster once every three years as well.
 Your vet can tell you about the laws in your state regarding rabies vaccinations.

-As for non-core vaccines, again, your vet will make recommendations based on your location, lifestyle and other factors that determine your pet's risk of exposure.
+As for non-core vaccines, again, your vet will make recommendations based on your location, lifestyle and other factors that determine your pet's chances of exposure.
 These shots are given once a year, although the Bordetella vaccine may be given every six months, especially if you regularly board your dog or leave them in doggie daycare.

 Adult Dog Vaccination Schedule